armankhondker/aVeryFunCryptoService/README.md

 #### AES Encryption
 * [AES](https://www.techtarget.com/searchsecurity/definition/Advanced-Encryption-Standard) Encryption was used over RSA Encryption since we wanted to use symmetric encryption and only one secret key for both encryption and decryption.
-* Since we will only initialze one secret key and initialization vector during the lifespan of the applicaiton, we can't guarentee that future encrypt/decrypt calls will function.
+* Since we will only initialze one secret key and initialization vector during the lifespan of the applicaiton, we can't guarentee that future encrypt/decrypt calls will function once the application has stopped.

 #### Base 64 Encoding/Decoding